njit-prof-bill/njit-prof-bill-cs490-project-fall-2025/Sprint2Demo.md

 Scoring for being prepared:
 - Running on the proper device, 5 points.
 Running on another device zero points.
-- Being prepared with content, 5 points.
+- Being prepared with content, 5 points. **Have a user in your database with a full profile and multiple jobs, resumes, and letters**.
 Minus one point for when an item is not available.
 - The demo is bug free, 5 points.
 Minus one point for every bug that occurs during the demo.

 Scoring for the demo: